US proposes tariffs on EU cheese, pork and whiskey

-The United States on Monday proposed USD 4 billion in tariffs on a range of European Union products -- including parmesan cheese and Scotch and Irish whiskey -- over subsidies for commercial aircraft.
+The United States has proposed tariffs on USD 4 billion in imports of a range of European Union products -- including parmesan cheese and Scotch and Irish whiskey -- over subsidies for commercial aircraft.

 The list also includes sausages, hams, pasta, olives and many other cheeses including reggiano, provolone, edam and gouda.

-"Today, the Office of the US Trade Representative is issuing for public comment a supplemental list of products that could potentially be subject to additional duties," it said in a statement.
+"Today, the Office of the US Trade Representative is issuing for public comment a supplemental list of products that could potentially be subject to additional duties," it said in a statement on Monday.

 The potential tariffs are due to "EU subsidies on large civil aircraft," the statement said.